MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

     ![Screenshot of the Select everyone settings.](../media/select-everyone.png)

-1. You'll then return to **Auditing Entry**.
+1. You then return to **Auditing Entry**.
 Make the following selections:

     1. For **Type** select **Success**.
     1. For **Applies to** select **Descendant User objects.**